ergogen/ergogen/roadmap.md

 - Better error handling for the fillet option?
 - Integration and end2end tests to get coverage to 100%
 - Add custom fillet implementation that considers line-line connections only?
+- Empty nets should be allowed (to mean unconnected)

 ## WEBUI